James M. Cain: Early employment: 1910–1917

 After moving to Baltimore to live independently, Cain engaged in desultory employment, working briefly as a ledger clerk for a public utility, then serving for two years as a road inspector for the State of Maryland.
-His clear and decisive reports on operations led Cain to contemplate a career in writing.
+His clear and incisive reports on operations led Cain to contemplate a career in writing.
 In his late teens, he frequented local brothels with male friends (Cain reports that he did not sleep with the prostitutes) and had a number of affairs with older women.

 In 1913 he accepted a job as principal of a high school in Vienna, Maryland, and while there enjoyed performing as a singer at community gatherings.
 When he informed his family that he wished to pursue a career as a professional operatic singer, his mother, a trained soprano, emphatically vetoed him: "You have no voice, no looks, no stage personality.
 Not one!
 You have some musical sense, but that is not enough."
-Undeterred, Cain—possessing only a "good, barroom bass"—moved to Washington D. C. to enroll in a voice training course.
+Undeterred, Cain—possessing only a "good, barroom bass"—moved to Washington, D.C., to enroll in a voice training course.
 To support himself he worked briefly in "office to office" insurance salesmanship for the General Accident Company but never sold a single policy.

 After quitting a low-paying job as a Victrola salesman, Cain abandoned his hopes of becoming a professional singer and committed himself to becoming a writer, receiving his parents' blessings.
 Biographer Roy Hoopes notes that Cain's postgraduate period was not "misspent":

 Cain returned home to Chestertown in 1914 and was hired as an English instructor at Washington College, and there acquired a master's degree in drama.
-For years he made efforts to write fiction, but without success.
+For years he made efforts to write fiction but without success.
 In 1917, at the age of 24, he was still living at home and as yet unpublished.
-He accepted a position as a math teacher in the autumn and registered for the draft when the United States entered World War I, but was initially rejected for respiratory disorders.
+He accepted a position as a math teacher in the autumn and registered for the draft when the United States entered World War I but was initially rejected for respiratory disorders.

 Career in journalism: 1917–1935

 The Baltimore American hired Cain as a cub reporter in the summer of 1917 and assigned him to a police unit.
 His first article, on a local drowning, so impressed the copy editor that Cain was instantly promoted to major assignments related to the war effort.
-Cain honored his commitment to serve as a math teacher, but soon quit to return to journalism.
+Cain honored his commitment to serve as a math teacher but soon quit to return to journalism.
 He was hired by The Baltimore Sun in early 1918.

 In June 1918, Cain, a skeptic of American war propaganda, was inducted into the Army and began basic training at Camp Meade, Maryland.